Welcome to Year 5!

-Reading at home with your child Top tips – before, during and after reading: Remember, try to avoid a pressurised environment around reading.
+Reading at home with your child Top tips – before, during and after reading: Remember, try to create a inviting environment around reading.
 The following ideas might be helpful in understanding what we do in school and the skills involved in reading, but the most important thing is to develop an enjoyment of reading.
 We can teach reading skills in school.
 We want your support in encouraging independent reading and in engaging in your child’s reading. • Try to build this into your daily routine. • Have a quiet, comfortable space your child (and you) can read in. • Read with your child and read in front of your child.

 Please write in home school link book or on a post-it note any specific difficulties you have reading with your child.

-In Year 5 you will need to bring to school:
+In Year 5 you will need:

 - Spelling Log (make sure you have practised any words you have logged and understand what they mean).

 Homework will be given out on a Friday every week and will need to be returned by the following Wednesday.